-Discover secrets of the British Empire on the streets you walk every day
+Discover echoes of Empire on the streets you walk every day

 Small-group, interactive walks in London connecting past to present while uncovering hidden London gems